-Coupled with materials selection is the molder’s expertise in production processes and part geometry that use the resins to their best advantage in providing:
+However, the molder’s depth of knowledge must extend beyond materials to design, production processes and part geometry to ensure medical grade resins are used to their best advantage in providing:

-Durability: Medical devices used in-home or in emergency vehicles are becoming commonplace, and their portability places increased emphasis on device toughness and reliable performance when used by traveling healthcare workers.
+Medical devices used in-home or in emergency vehicles are becoming commonplace, and their portability places increased emphasis on device toughness and reliable performance when used by traveling healthcare workers, or by inexperienced patients.

-Chemical Resistance: Medical devices must withstand repeated sterilization using harsh chemicals like bleach or hospital-grade disinfectants, and exposure to oils, greases and other lubricants during medical procedures.
+Medical devices must withstand repeated disinfection and sterilization using harsh chemicals, and exposure to oils, greases and other lubricants during medical procedures.

-Antimicrobial Agents: Antimicrobial agents, such as silver ions, can be mixed into the plastic melt, resulting in final injection-molded plastic components and medical devices that have microbe-resistant surfaces that effectively eliminate bacteria.
+Antimicrobial agents, such as ionic silver, can be mixed into plastic melt so injection molded plastic components and medical devices have microbe-resistant surfaces that effectively eliminate bacteria.
 For example, hip implants used to be made from metals with antimicrobial coatings that, over time, would wear off.
 Implants molded from resins containing antimicrobial agents, on the other hand, continually stand up to bacteria without affecting other properties of the resins.

-Thermal and Electrical Characteristics: Due diligence must be undertaken to determine plastic material properties at melting temperatures, sterilization temperatures and in extreme environmental conditions that include both temperatures and humidity.
+Strict attention must be paid to determining plastic material properties at melting temperatures, sterilization temperatures and in extreme environmental conditions that include both temperatures and humidity.
 Electrical factors, like conductivity and insulation or the need to dissipate accumulated static charge, must also be considered.